Breaking the Silence on Erectile Dysfunction [Men's Health Guide]

 High blood pressure damages the delicate blood vessels in the penis, while diabetes affects 35% to 50% of the 10.9 million diabetic men in America with ED symptoms.
 Neurological disorders, hormonal imbalances, and certain medications (including antidepressants and blood pressure drugs) create additional pathways to sexual dysfunction.

-The Lifestyle Factors That Change Everything
+The Lifestyle and Risk Factors That Change Everything

 Smoking doubles your ED risk by constricting blood vessels and reducing nitric oxide production.
 Men who carry excess weight around their midsection face stark numbers – those with a 42-inch waistline show 50% higher ED rates than men with 32-inch waists.